Visual Storytelling Newsletter

 As you know, truth is a very elastic thing.
 It truly depends on who is telling the story and what subjective perspectives and interests they bring to the table.

-Pretty much what back in 2017, U.S. Counselor to the President, Kellyanne Conway coined as “Alternative facts."
+Pretty much what back in 2017, U.S. Counselor to the President, Kellyanne Conway coined “Alternative facts."

 Having said that, any modern society cannot function without agreeing on what constitutes truth.

-In practice these are our game rules in the form of common facts, norms and most importantly abiding to the rule of law in order to maintain an orderly and thriving society.
+In practice, these are our game rules in the form of common facts, norms and most importantly abiding by the rule of law to maintain an orderly and thriving society.

 Truth in business begets trust.